anoma/namada/docs/src/explore/design/ledger/governance.md

 The outcome of a proposal is compute at the epoch specific in the `endEpoch` field and executed at `graceEpoch` field (if it contains a non-empty `proposalCode` field).
 A proposal is accepted only if more than 2/3 of the voting power vote `yay`.
 If a proposal gets accepted, the locked funds will be reimbursed to the author.
-In case it gets rejected, the locked funds will be moved to treasury.
+In case it gets rejected, the locked funds will be moved to slash fund.

 ## Off-chain proposal